gn0meavp/k-mean/README.md

 Now the only thing which we needed is to make an array of `K` [centroids](https://en.wikipedia.org/wiki/Centroid) from array of items and to clusterize these centroids iteratively.

-We will use the same Type for centroids.
+We will use the same type for centroids.
 Because `ItemProtocol` is `Hashable` we could create a dictionary with centroids as keys.

 ```swift
 extension Array where Element: ItemProtocol {